sagardeepesh2/Calculator/README.md

 # Calculator
-An calculator android app made on java
+An calculator android app made on java which performs basic aritmatic operations